lesysang1322002/EC_Challenge_2024_Test/APIReference/README.md

 - Data type: `int`

 ### Ví dụ
-The Ví dụ reads the value of sensor `ir0L` and sends the result to the computer
+Ví dụ reads the value of sensor `ir0L` and sends the result to the computer
 ```
 int value = LbIRArray.read(ir0L);    // read the sensor value
 Serial.println(value);               // transfer the results to the computer